The complete schedule for the 2018 Tissot UCI Track Cycling World Cup will be available in the fall.

 Scratch Race: This is a mass-start race for individual riders over 15km for men and 10km for women.
 The first lap is neutralised.

 Omnium (part of the Olympic programme): Formerly made up of 6 events disputed over 2 consecutive days, this year the Omnium will comprise four endurance events raced on the same day: Scratch race, tempo race, elimination and points race.
 Riders must show consistency throughout the day to have a chance of topping the final classification.

 The tempo race is new to the Omnium, and its rules are similar to those of the points race.
 After the first five laps, intermediate sprints occur every lap with one point awarded to the first rider.
 Riders also gain points for lapping the main bunch, while riders caught by the main peloton must leave the track and lose all their points.

 Click here to have access to all results and start lists for the 2017 event.

 The event will be live-streamed.
 More details to follow.

 A concession stand will be available on the Spectator level providing light meal options, snack items, hot drinks, cold drinks, and wine.
 Beer will also be on sale from two local event partners.
 Cash and credit will be accepted.

-Applications for media accreditation for the TISSOT UCI Track Cycling World Cup in Milton are now closed.
+Applications for media accreditation for the TISSOT UCI Track Cycling World Cup in Milton will open in August.